reedhedges/AMRISim/BUILD.md

 both the AriaCoda source code and AMRISim source code should be in the same parent directory).

-If you want to use the version of
-ARIA already installed on your system, set the ARIA environment variable to its installation location:
+If you want to use a version of ARIA or AriaCoda in a different location, set the ARIA environment variable to its installation or source location:

-For Linux:
+Examples:

     export ARIA=/usr/local/Aria

-For Windows with MinGW:
+    export ARIA=$HOME/stuff/AriaCoda

+    export ARIA=~/ARIA-src-2.9.2

     export ARIA="/c/Program Files/MobileRobots/Aria"

-Or, if you have unpacked and built the ARIA source code in ~/ARIA-src-2.9.2:
-    export ARIA=~/ARIA-src-2.9.2

 AMRISim uses `pkg-config` to determine appropriate build flags for ROS1.
 To allow `pkg-config` to determine these, the ROS1 build/run environment